Open Internet Policy

 Device Attachment Rules: Generally, you do not need approval to connect a third-party device to the IntelliWave Networks.
 IntelliWave does not limit the types of devices that can be connected to the IntelliWave Network, provided the devices are used for lawful purposes and do not harm an IntelliWave Network, violate our Service Agreement, expose IntelliWave to potential legal liability, or harm other users of IntelliWave Networks.
 However, if we determine, in our sole and reasonable discretion, that the connection of a particular type of device to any IntelliWave Network negatively impacts other users or the IntelliWave Networks, or may expose us to potential legal liability or violates our Service Agreement, we reserve the right to limit or restrict Subscribers’ ability to connect such type of device to the IntelliWave Networks.
 If you need technical support services to assist you in the installation and configuration of third party devices, please contact us or visit email@example.com.
 Depending on your level of service and your specific Service Agreement, there may be an additional monthly fee for our IT support services.

 Security: IntelliWave uses industry-standard tools and generally accepted best practices and policies to take reasonable physical, technical and administrative safeguards to protect the integrity and operations of the IntelliWave Network and our Subscribers from malicious and unwanted Internet traffic, as well as harmful online content and activities.
+If IntelliWave determines, in its sole and reasonable discretion, that traffic adversely affects a Subscriber or the IntelliWave Network, IntelliWave reserves the right to block that traffic.
 However, IntelliWave cannot and does not guarantee complete security.
 Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of Personal Information at any time.

 Subscriber’s account is protected by a password for Subscriber privacy and security.
 It is Subscriber’s responsibility to prevent unauthorized access to Subscriber’s account and Personal Information by selecting and protecting Subscriber password and/or other sign-on mechanism appropriately and limiting access to Subscriber computer, tablet or device and browser by signing off after Subscriber has finished accessing Subscriber’s account.
 Subscriber is required to notify us immediately if Subscriber’s password or account has been disclosed to a person whose name does not appear on Subscriber’s account, even if you have allowed such disclosure.
 Subscriber understands, acknowledges and agrees that Subscriber is solely responsible for any use of IntelliWave Services via Subscriber’s username and password.